Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/cap_touch/src/cap_touch.rst

 .. _ctc_initialization_step_1:

-1. Call ``CapTouch_StructInit()`` to initialize the configuration parameters of Cap-Touch, such as SampleCnt, ScanInterval, DiffThreshold, etc.
+1. Call :func:`CapTouch_StructInit()` to initialize the configuration parameters of Cap-Touch, such as SampleCnt, ScanInterval, DiffThreshold, etc.

 2. Set configuration parameters in the following table and update configuration parameters of Cap-Touch in step :ref:`1 <ctc_initialization_step_1>` with it, which include touch threshold, noise threshold, mbias current, and enable control for each channel.
 This method to tune parameters for each channel can be found in section :ref:`ctc_calibration`.